-In addition, several states have passed laws that parallel Title IX's protections or go even further.
+Regardless of changes in federal policies, many states have passed laws protecting transgender student rights, often going even further than the Obama-era directives.
 For example, California passed a law in 2013 allowing a transgender student to use school facilities and to participate in sports teams based on his or her identified gender, regardless of the gender listed on the student's school records.

-As education policies relating to gender identity continue to be debated, we can expect more disputes and lawsuits over the federal government's interpretation of Title IX and over state laws that provide similar protections to transgender students.
+As education policies relating to gender identity continue to be debated, we can expect more disputes and lawsuits over both the federal government's interpretation of Title IX and over state laws that either mirror federal policy or offer protections to transgender students.

 Getting Legal Help